Assam Career : Assam Agricultural University Recruitment 2024

 Selection Procedure :

-Candidates may appear for a walk-in-interview on 7th December 2024 at 12 AM
+Candidates may appear for a walk-in-interview on 16th December 2024 from 10:30 AM onwards

-The venue is altogether in Office Chamber of HoD PBG, Assam Agricultural University, Jorhat-785013
+The venue is in office chamber of the Head, Department of Agricultural Biotechnology, Assam Agricultural University, Jorhat

 How to apply :

-Applicants may appear for the interview with applications in plain paper along with bio-data altogether.
+Candidate may appear for the interview with bio data/reprints/publications/thesis etc, along with one copy of passport size photograph also.

+Original and attested copies of all testimonials must also be presented at the time of interview.

 Detailed Advertisement : Click Here